UCAS code

 In year 1, you’ll explore subjects relating to recording and production, composition, and music computing.
 You’ll then choose a pathway that focuses on your chosen specialisation, preparing you for your future career.

-In years 2 and 3, you’ll specialise in a specific area of music technology by choosing specific modules, and graduate with an exit award.
+In years 2 and 3, you’ll specialise in a specific area of music technology by choosing specific modules.

 Course highlights